-- b) Processing of an IKEv2-SCSI Delete function (see 5.13.6); and - c) Responding to an initial contact notification (see 7.7.3.5.8); and - D) IKEv2 does not support rekeying notification for IKE_SAs, therefore this standard does not support rekeying notification; - p) The usage of Certificate Encodings in the Certificate payload and Certificate Request payload (see 7.7.3.5.5) are constrained as follows: - A) In accordance with the recommendations in RFC 4718, Certificate Encoding values 01h-03h and 05h-0Ah are prohibited; - B) This standard forbids the use URL-based Certificate Encodings (i.e., Certificate Encodings values 0Ch and 0Dh); and - C) Certificate Encoding values that RFC 4306 defines as vendor specific are reserved in this standard; - q) Deleting an SA requires knowing the SAIs (i.e., SPIs) in both directions and including both SAIs in the Delete payload.
+- b) Processing of an IKEv2-SCSI Delete function (see 5.13.4.12); and - c) Responding to an initial contact notification (see 7.7.3.5.8); - and - IKEv2 does not support rekeying notification for IKE_SAs, therefore this standard does not support rekeying notification; - p) The usage of Certificate Encodings in the Certificate payload and Certificate Request payload (see 7.7.3.5.5) are constrained as follows: - A) In accordance with the recommendations in RFC 4718, Certificate Encoding values 01h-03h and 05h-0Ah are prohibited; - B) This standard forbids the use URL-based Certificate Encodings (i.e., Certificate Encodings values 0Ch and 0Dh); and - C) Certificate Encoding values that RFC 4306 defines as vendor specific are reserved in this standard; - q) Deleting an SA requires knowing the SAIs (i.e., SPIs) in both directions and including both SAIs in the Delete payload.
 The RFC 4306 description of the Delete payload is vague enough to allow this.
-The requirement is consistent with the SCSI model for SAs; - r) Traffic Selectors (see RFC 4306) are not used by this standard; - s) The requirements in RFC 4306 on nonces are be followed for the random nonces (see 3.1.95) defined by this standard; - t) The RFC 4306 requirements on address and port agility are specific to the user datagram protocol and the IP protocol and do not apply to this standard; - u) Keys for the Authentication step are generated as specified in RFC 4306; - v) This standard uses a slightly modified version of the authentication calculations in RFC 4306 (see 7.7.3.5.6); - w) The RFC 4306 sections that describe the following features are not used by this standard: - A) Extensible authentication protocol methods; - B) Generating keying Material for CHILD_SAs; - C) Rekeying an IKE SA using CREATE_CHILD_SA; - D) Requesting an internal address; - E) Requesting the peer's version; - F) IPComp; - G) NAT traversal; and - H) Explicit congestion notification; - and x) IKEv2 Error Handling (see BEC 4306) is - x) IKEv2 Error Handling (see RFC 4306) is replaced by the use of CHECK CONDITION status and sense data by this standard.
-See 7.7.3.7 for details of how errors reported in the Notify payload are translated to sense data.
+The requirement is consistent with the SCSI model for SAs; - r) Traffic Selectors (see RFC 4306) are not used by this standard; - s) The requirements in RFC 4306 on nonces are be followed for the random nonces (see 3.1.95) defined by this standard; - t) The RFC 4306 requirements on address and port agility are specific to the user datagram protocol and the IP protocol and do not apply to this standard; - u) Keys for the Authentication step are generated as specified in RFC 4306; - v) This standard uses a slightly modified version of the authentication calculations in RFC 4306 (see 7.7.3.5.6); - w) The RFC 4306 sections that describe the following features are not used by this standard: - A) Extensible authentication protocol methods; - B) Generating keying Material for CHILD_SAs; - C) Rekeying an IKE SA using CREATE_CHILD_SA; - D) Requesting an internal address; - E) Requesting the peer's version; - F) IPComp; - G) NAT traversal; and - H) Explicit congestion notification; - IKEv2 Error Handling (see RFC 4306) is replaced by the use of CHECK CONDITION status and sense data by this standard.
+See 7.7.3.9 for details of how errors reported in the Notify payload are translated to sense data; and - y) The description of how AUTH_COMBINED is used in the Encrypted payload in this standard predates the definition of equivalent functionality in IETF standards.